Skip to main content

 6.

 a.
-Registered psychiatric nurses must act with a client-specific order from an authorized health professional to irrigate a bladder.
+Registered psychiatric nurses must act under a client-specific order to irrigate a bladder.

 7.